Atopic Dermatitis Advocacy Groups and Organizations

-The International Eczema Council (IEC) is a global non-profit organization led by dermatology experts on atopic dermatitis (eczema).
-IEC is dedicated to increasing the understanding of atopic dermatitis and promoting optimal management of the condition through research, education, and patient/family care.
+The International Eczema Council (IEC) is a global non-profit organization led by dermatology experts on eczema.
+IEC is dedicated to increasing the understanding of eczema and promoting optimal management of the condition through research, education, and patient/family care.
 IEC provides educational information for patients and medical professionals through its website (www.eczemacouncil.org).

 National Eczema Society

 The National Eczema Society is a charity in England, Wales, and Scotland that is dedicated to improving the lives of people with eczema.
 They offer regional support groups and provide educational information about treating and managing eczema on their website (www.eczema.org).